Providing care and support in loving memory of Gemma Jones

 Gemma Jones experienced mental health difficulties since childhood and was later diagnosed with Emotionally Unstable Personality Disorder (EUPD).
 Sadly, Gemma regularly struggled to find the correct support for her ongoing problems and unfortunately, the treatment Dialectical Behaviour Therapy (DBT) that she required was not available on the NHS in her area.
 She died on 17th September 2017, just before her 30th birthday.

-Following Gamma's death, a group of her family and friends organised a charity night in her memory and to raise awareness of mental health.
+Following Gemma's death, a group of her family and friends organised a charity night in her memory and to raise awareness of mental health.
 The success of this event, and recognition that a local space to support those experiencing mental health problems would be welcomed by the community, resulted in You Are My Sunshine (YAMS) being established (Scottish Registered Charity #SC048442).
 Recognising that long waiting lists and referral times can be challenging for those needing immediate support, we wanted to open a drop-in hub in the local area, serving Scotland.

 YAMS is a small hub with a huge heart and our dedicated team aim to make a difference through education, support, advice and therapies.
 We provide a drop-in hub at Brannock High School in Newarthill, open Monday evening from 6.30pm until 9pm.
 The confidential support we provide is not only for those who might be experiencing mental health problems, but also for family and friends looking for advice and support.